Chouster-KTH/Highlight-Kings/README.md

 * The upvote/downvote function

+*Combine data from both API's, so that a user can find a highlight for a certain match

 * The presenters with state hooks

 * Some minor features such as "About us" and "Standings" are still not finished